NathanM0153/PySteamTimes/README.txt

 - requests
 - fake_useragent
 - openpyxl
-- xlwt
 - steamfront
 - howlongtobeatpy

-Install these in Windows Powershell using the command: pip install [name of library]
+Install these in Windows Powershell using the command: python -m pip install [name of library]

 HOW TO RUN: